 Every member of the ISA team is proud of the partnerships that we have fostered with study abroad offices over the last three decades.
 Our goal is to support the work that you do to facilitate international education on your campus.

 In an effort to help promote comprehensive campus internationalization and to increase opportunities for collaboration, we offer advisors and faculty the opportunity to participate in our ISA Workshops.

 By attending an ISA Workshop at our headquarters in Austin, Texas or in our office in Denver, Colorado, you will gain greater knowledge of our programs, gain insight into our exceptional student support, and discover how to effectively leverage your partnership with ISA.

-The ISA Workshop series features three distinctive options: Foundations, Beyond Foundations, and ISA ThinkDen.
+The ISA Workshop series features four distinctive options: Virtual Connections, Foundations, Beyond Foundations, and ISA ThinkDen.
 Each of these opportunities is great for both new and experienced partners.